 Admittance may also be on the basis of balance screening.

 The UPMC Exwell Medical Exercise Programme provides patients with long term illnesses community-based, supervised exercise classes.
 Participants in the programme may improve their cardiovascular endurance, balance, and strength.

 This is a 12-week medical exercise programme focused on patients with chronic illness.
-We offer programmes through The Watershed, Kilkenny, the WIT Arena, Waterford, Clonard Community Centre, Wexford, and at Heartwise, Ard Gaoithe Business Park, Clonmel.
+We offer programmes through The Watershed, Kilkenny, the SETU Arena (formerly WIT Arena), Waterford, Clonard Community Centre, Wexford, and at Heartwise, Ard Gaoithe Business Park, Clonmel.